Travis Bickle: Music

 The Clash song "Red Angel Dragnet" on the 1982 album Combat Rock references Travis Bickle and directly quotes or paraphrases some of his lines from the movie.

 Henry Rollins emulates Travis Bickle in the music video for "Disconnect", from Rollins Band's 1994 album, Weight.

 Punk rock band Rancid recorded a song called "Travis Bickle", which was released on their 2003 studio album Indestructible.

 Metalcore band Emmure also recorded a song called "Travis Bickle", which was released on their 2007 studio album Goodbye to the Gallows.

-Hip-Hop artist Prime Minister Pete Nice mentions Travis Bickle in a lyric of the song "Blowin' Smoke" on the Dust to Dust album.
+Hip-hop artist Prime Minister Pete Nice mentions Travis Bickle in a lyric of the song "Blowin' Smoke" on the Dust to Dust album.

-Alternative musician Rusty Cage* recreated scenes as Travis Bickle in the music video for the 2018 song "The Grave".
+Alternative musician Rusty Cage recreated scenes as Travis Bickle in the music video for the 2018 song "The Grave".

 Other

 In the season 4 episode of Oz titled "A Town without Pity", Clayton Hughes dresses in the look of Bickle, complete with the haircut and tries to kill Governor James Devlin.

 In the 1990 film Look Who's Talking Too, John Travolta's character refers to another as "Travis Bickle" during an argument with Kirstie Alley.

 The limo driver character in the 2003 Comedy Central film Windy City Heat is named Travis Bickle.

 Travis Bickle made a cameo appearance during the third issue of the 2012 comic book Before Watchmen: Rorschach, written by Brian Azzarello and illustrated by Lee Bermejo.

 Bickle's "finger gun" was also referenced in season 1 of FX horror television series American Horror Story in the scene where the police attempt to arrest Tate Langdon after he commits a mass shooting.
 Tate mimes the finger gun to his head, resulting in the police opening fire, killing him.

 Natasha Lyonne's Russian Doll references Bickle in season 2, episode 1, at the 7:36 mark, with her character Nadia Vulvokov speaking the line, "Hey, Travis Bickle, what year do you think it is, man?"

 One of the "Elite Bundle" skin sets in Tom Clancy's Rainbow Six: Siege partially references Travis Bickle's signature mohawk and sunglasses.

 In Eden of the East the unnamed male protagonist looks at himself in a mirror holding a gun and states that it reminds him of Taxi Driver.

+In season one, episode two of the series Lilyhammer, the main character, American gangster Frank Tagliano, refers to a Norwegian taxi driver as Travis Bickle.